Slip and Fall Banner

 Oklahoma’s “contributory negligence” rules allow the courts to assign blame for injuries to you and the defendant.
 According to the statute, “the amount of the recovery shall be diminished in proportion to such person’s contributory negligence.”
 Furthermore, if the court determines that your negligence accounted for 50 percent or more of the injuries, you can’t recover any damages.

 Hasbrook & Hasbrook has extensive experience dealing with cases involving contributory negligence.
-We create a lawsuit on your behalf that argues for the third party’s negligence, helping you to retrieve as much compensation as possible.
+We file a lawsuit on your behalf that shows the third party’s negligence, helping you to retrieve as much compensation as possible.
+If you’ve suffered injuries from a fall, our Oklahoma City slip and fall injury lawyers are here to help.

 Oklahoma City Slip And Fall Statistics